cobuildlab/cobuildlab-web/src/pages/development-blog/2018-02-18-cleaning-docker-cache-mess-jenkins-server.md

 &nbsp;

-You can read the complet article from Digital Ocena [here](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes)
+You can read the complete article from Digital Ocena [here](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes)

 &nbsp;